 If you sight a target element that far away it is much more tactically feasible to call in artillery fire or an air strike thus saving your infantry the suicidal need for a half mile movement to contact.
 If you don't have fire support it is better to get closer before engagement to limit your targets tactical options.
 500 to 700 meters gives them room to do just about anything, especially if you have let them know you were there by shooting at them from that distance.
 They may HAVE fire support!!

-By 1945 the Germans had the tools they wanted for infantry and considerable experience knowing what worked.
+By 1945, the Germans had the tools they wanted for infantry and considerable experience knowing what worked.
 The best equipped squads would have one or two MG42s for their main offensive firepower.
-Most Soldiers would have an SMG or STG for maneuver/CQB/Self defence - but in most photos you'll see there was always at least one squad member that retained the Kar 98 rifle.
+Most soldiers would have an SMG or Stg for maneuver/CQB/self defence, but in most photos you'll see there was always at least one squad member that retained the Kar 98 rifle.

-You see this in “Cross of Iron” in the warehouse scene:- while the guys with automatic weapons keep the Russians back the rifleman takes his time and makes his shots count.
-Modern Assault rifles can offer both medium range precision fire and close range automatic fire.
+You see this in “Cross of Iron” in the warehouse scene: while the guys with automatic weapons keep the Russians back, the rifleman takes his time and makes his shots count.
+Modern assault rifles can offer both medium-range precision fire and close-range automatic fire.

-It is also possibly worth reflecting that the Germans never saw their intermediate round as a load for Machine Guns it was a dedicated rifle round.
+It is also possibly worth reflecting that the Germans never saw their intermediate round as a load for machine-guns: it was a dedicated rifle round.

 Combat shots are still going to be taken at ranges of 500m or less.
-If you are not shooting at 1000m a 20-24 barreled M16 is less of a burden to carry up the mountain and is sufficient for the rare times a shot over 500m is made.
+If you are not shooting at 1000m, a 20-24" barrelled M16 is less of a burden to carry up the mountain, and is sufficient for the rare times a shot over 500m is made.

-From this it can be seen that rifle fire is of little practical use against an aware foe at long range, no matter what calibre you shoot.
+From this it can be seen that rifle-fire is of little practical use against an aware foe at long-range, no matter what calibre you shoot.

-The point is best illustrated by the following scenario:-
+The point is best illustrated by the following scenario:

 Your platoon is taking a rest when you spot an enemy unit on the other side of the valley, about 600m away.

-Since the enemy is unaware and moving in a predictable course and speed, both machine gunners and riflemen dial the range into their sights and take aim.
+Since the enemy is unaware, and moving in a predictable course and speed, both machine gunners and riflemen dial the range into their sights and take aim.

-If the enemy is shocked or particularly dopey there may be time for a follow up volley.
+If the enemy is shocked or particularly dopey, there may be time for a follow-up volley.
 More likely is that the survivors start diving for cover and firing back.
 Now is the time for intelligent rifle use.